ticky/robot_ebooks/README.md

 ## Bot niceness

-twitter_ebooks will drop bystanders from mentions for you and avoid infinite bot conversations, but it won't prevent you from doing a lot of other spammy things.
+robot_ebooks will drop bystanders from mentions for you and avoid infinite bot conversations, but it won't prevent you from doing a lot of other spammy things.
 Make sure your bot is a good and polite citizen!